mjbots/moteus/docs/reference.md

 motion when reaching the given position.
 NaN / maximally negative means no limit is applied.
 If unspecified, NaN is used.

+Note, if the controller is ever commanded to move *away* from the stop position, say with a velocity command that is inconsistent with the start and stop position, then it will act as if a 0 velocity has been commanded and the current command position equals the stop position.

 #### 0x027 - Watchdog timeout ####

 Mode: Read/write